n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.adalo.md

+---
+title: Adalo node - n8n Documentation
+description: Documentation for the Adalo node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Adalo

 The Adalo node allows you to automate work in Adalo, and integrate Adalo with other applications. n8n has built-in support for a wide range of Adalo features, including like creating, getting, updating and deleting databases, records, and collections.